Passer au contenu

 Execution

-1. Place your hands on the bar, keeping your arms straight and your shoulders relaxed.
+1. Place your hands on the bar, keeping your arms straight and shoulders low.

-2. Lift your hips and extend your legs straight out in front of you at a 90-degree angle.
+2. Lift your hips and extend your legs straight out in front of you at a 90° angle.

-3. Hold the position by tightening your abs and quadriceps.
+3. Hold the position by squeezing your abs and quads.

 4. Breathe slowly and stay steady.